Research Vessel Rachel Carson

 More on R/V Rachel Carson cruises

-- Non-MBARI participants on any MBARI vessel must sign the visiting participant release and medical history forms and submit to captain.
+- Non-MBARI participants must sign the visiting participant release form and submit to captain.

 - The standard operational day is scheduled for weekdays only.
 Operations that require weekend periods should be requested during the project proposal process in the sea time request form.

 - Due to the limited facilities onboard the R/V Rachel Carson, our standard duration is limited to 9 continuous offshore days when planning extended cruises.